 By Jeffrey Scribner

 Elder financial abuse and fraud cost older Americans $36.5 billion per year (National Center on Elder Abuse).
 A study conducted by Investor Protection Trust found that nearly one in five Americans over the age of 65 has been a victim of financial fraud.
-These victims on averaged experienced a $30,000 lost.
+These victims on average experienced a $30,000 loss.

 The National Center on Elder Abuse (NCEA) reported an estimated 21,427 substantiated cases of financial or material exploitation of an elder, accounting for approximately one-third of all substantiated elder abuse cases, including physical and sexual abuse and neglect.
 In addition, the NCEA estimated that 20 percent of elder abuse victims were victims of financial exploitation.

 The Financial Industry Regulatory Authority (FINRA) has made protecting elder Americans investments a primary focus.
 “With the aging of the U.S. population, financial exploration is a serious problem, and protecting senior investors remains a top priority for FINRA” said Robert L.D.
 Colby, FINRA’s Chief Legal Officer.

 FINRA has taken steps to ensure the financial safety of seniors and other specific adults by enacting the first national standards to protect senior investors.
 Many brokers are not really sure how the new standards may impact them.
 Here is how the new regulations work.